-Get the training you need to operate as a Six Sigma Black Belt.
-This course covers topics beyond the Six Sigma: Green Belt course, and explains how to use statistics and other advanced quality tools to carry out your projects.
+Get the training needed to operate as a Six Sigma Black Belt.
+This course goes beyond the Six Sigma: Green Belt course, covering statistics and other advanced project tools.

 - You've been asked to lead complex Six Sigma projects with heavy data analysis.
 Are you equipped to take on this daunting task?
 It sounds like you need Six Sigma Black Belt Training.
 Hi, I'm Dr. Richard Chua.
 I'm a certified Six Sigma Master Black Belt Trainer, consultant, author, and professor.
 Over the past 25 years, I have worked with Fortune 500 and multinational companies, training thousands of executives, managers, and project leaders at the Green Belt, Black Belt, and Master Black Belt level.

 My goal in this course is to arm you with the skills, tools, and techniques to execute these analytical projects and perform at the Six Sigma Black Belt level.
 You'll learn to conduct measurement system analysis, use graphical and statistical tools to examine processes, conduct hypothesis testing to prove or disprove the key Xs that belong in Y equals f of x, establish and model relationships using regression and design of experiments.